Diamonds and sustainability

-Diamonds are relatively small (millimeters) and Kimberlite pipes are quite large (hundreds of kilometers).
-To find and extract these tiny diamonds among the millions of tonnes of rock and dirt, diamond mines need to be large scale operations that use lots of heavy machinery and labour.
+Diamonds are relatively small (millimetres) and Kimberlite pipes are quite large (hundreds of kilometres).
+To find and extract these tiny diamonds among the millions of tonnes of rock and dirt, diamond mines need to be large-scale operations that use lots of heavy machinery and labour.

 These huge mining operations negatively impact all aspects of the planet from the ground they dig up, the waterways they poison to the air that we breathe.

-When large amounts of rock and dirt is displaced and broken down, specific minerals which were previously trapped underground are exposed to air and water.
-These minerals react with outside air and water which creates an acidic run—off (namely sulfuric acid, which is the same acid used in batteries, and is correlated with an increased risk (+64%) in lung disease) that leaches into local waterways.
+When large amounts of rock and dirt are displaced and broken down, specific minerals that were previously trapped underground are exposed to air and water.
+These minerals react with outside air and water which creates an acidic runoff (namely sulfuric acid, which is the same acid used in batteries, and is correlated with an increased risk (+64%) of lung disease) that leaches into local waterways.

 This acidification has led to the death of vast amounts of aquatic life, introduced heavy metals into the food chain and has even been blamed for putting further pressure on endangered animal populations.

 Once acid mine drainage starts, it cannot be stopped — it will go on for thousands of years.
 The only way to stop acid mine drainage from diamond mining is to stop them from creating new mines.